 The following took place at the 2018 event.
+Please check back for 2019 updates as we have them confirmed.

 The BRM Village is where we’ll be bringing Britain’s fastest-growing model railway magazine to life!
 It’s the place to find the BRM team, together with regular magazine contributors to get one-to-one modelling advice and take advantage of the magazine’s great show subscription offer or buy the latest copy of the magazine.